Spazcool/100-days-of-code/log.md

 **Links to work**:
 1. [You Don't Know JS notes and exercises] (https://github.com/Spazcool/p1xt-guides)

 ### Day 51: June 15, Thursday

 **Today's Progress**: Read some more of This & Object Prototypes in YDKJS.

 **Thoughts**: "this" remains a mystery to me, fuck it for now.

 **Links to work**:
 1. [You Don't Know JS notes and exercises] (https://github.com/Spazcool/p1xt-guides)

+### Day 52: June 16, Friday

+**Today's Progress**: Read some more of This & Object Prototypes in YDKJS.
+Spent at least 2 hours on it.

+**Thoughts**: The material being covered in the past few chapters have been consistently confusing fo me, to the point that I'm wasting my time; an hour spent with a book in front of me is not necisarily an hour spent learning/understanding.
+I'm going to take a step back and work on other material that is more fruitful for me at this time; either freeCodeCamp's backend stuff or maybe EdX's CS50 course.

+**Links to work**:
+1. [You Don't Know JS notes and exercises] (https://github.com/Spazcool/p1xt-guides)